zephleggett/dl-nzb/README.md

 ## Configuration

-On first run, the tool will create a template configuration file.
-If a `config.toml` exists in the current directory, it will use that.
-Otherwise, it creates one at `~/.config/dl-nzb/config.toml`.
+The tool uses a single configuration file located at `~/.config/dl-nzb/config.toml`.

+**On first run, this file will be automatically created with default values.**

-The template configuration looks like this:
+The configuration file looks like this:

 ```toml
 download_dir = "downloads"